 \begin{prf*} Let $F$ be an acyclic complex of flat $R$-modules.
 As $S$ is right regular, the acyclic complex $\tp{S}{F}$ of flat $S$-modules is pure acyclic by \thmref{P}; this is condition \tagFp.
 The character complex

 is contractible.
 By \prpcite[1.3.49]{dcmca} the $R$-module $\Hom[\ZZ]{S}{\QZ}$ is faithfully injective, so $F$ is pure acyclic, whence $R$ is right regular by \thmref{P}. \end{prf*}

 \begin{exa} Let $R$ be von Neumann regular, that is, every $R$-module is flat.
 It follows that a product of flat $R$-modules is flat, whence $R$ is right coherent.
 Flatness of every $R$-module also means that $R$ satisfies condition $\tagFp$, whence $R$ is right regular by \thmref{P}.
-As von Neumann regularity is a left--right symmetric property, $R$ is also left coherent and left regular. \end{exa}
+As von Neumann regularity is a left--right symmetric property, $R$ is also left coherent and left regular.
+One could reach the same conclusion by recalling that every finitely generated left/right ideal of a von Neumann regular ring $R$ is a direct summand of $R$. \end{exa}

 A von Neumann regular ring is a special case of a right coherent ring of finite weak global dimension; any such ring evidently satisfies condition \tagFp\ and is thus right regular.
 Finkel Jones and Teply \cite{MFJMLT82} give examples of such rings.
 Glaz \seccite[6.2]{ccr} shows that the polynomial algebra in countably many variables over a field is a coherent regular ring of infinite weak global dimension.